 How to Find Happiness Every Day

-No matter your answer, everyone can bring more happiness into their life every day.
-It might even be easier than you think.
-Mindfulness, one of our 5 Strategies to Reclaim Hope, can be used every day in small ways.
-Below are ways for you to increase your Mindfulness and find small moments of happiness every day!
+No matter your answer, everyone can bring more happiness into their life, and it can be easier than you think.
+Mindfulness, one of our 5 Strategies to Reclaim Hope, can be used every day in small ways to find moments of happiness.
+Here are some ideas for you to try.

-Physical activity is not just an incredibly powerful mood lifter, but can also have long-lasting effects.
+Physical activity can be an incredibly powerful mood lifter.
 Find a type of exercise that you enjoy (check with your doctor if you need to before you start) and see your happiness rise.

 Find something to look forward to

 Anticipating something can light up the pleasure centers of your brain.
 Sometimes the anticipation can be more of a reward than the actual thing you’re anticipating.

 Decide that sometime today you’re going to do something nice for someone, just because.
 It can be something as simple as leaving a kind note on your co-worker’s desk or as complex as throwing a surprise party for a friend.
 Whatever it is, do it with purpose.

 You may not have full control over what your surroundings look like, but try to add something to brighten them.
 Add a personal picture to your car, a bright flower to your office, or buy a pair of red shoes so you can add to your happiness with every step you take.